Kbergmann/Huqf_Supergroup_Oman_D47_SEM_SIMS_XRD_data_Shuram_excursion/README.md

 Citation
 If using this repository, please cite the associated publication:

-Bergmann, et al. "Origins and alteration of Ediacaran carbonates in the Shuram1 excursion of Oman."
+Bergmann, K.D. et al. "Origins and alteration of Ediacaran carbonates recording the Shuram excursion in Oman."
 Journal Name, Year.
 DOI: [To be added upon publication].

 License
 This repository is licensed under the MIT License.
 See LICENSE for details.